ljaaskela/velk-platform/docs/render/render-backend.md

 Vulkan 1.3's `VK_KHR_dynamic_rendering` is core; pipelines are compiled with `VkPipelineRenderingCreateInfo` against attachment formats only, and there are no `VkRenderPass` or `VkFramebuffer` objects in the backend.
 Producers call `record_begin_rendering(colors, depth)` on a cached secondary, which translates to `vkCmdBeginRendering` with the attachments resolved from the producer-supplied `IGpuTexture*`s.
 Layout transitions and load/store ops are baked into the secondary; multi-view stacking onto the same surface composite (e.g. main camera + perf overlay) is handled by overriding the first view's `LoadOp::Clear` to `Load` for subsequent views inside the backend.

-## What This Enables
+## Extension points

-The interface is around 25 methods (most of them defer-destroy or one-shot accessors).
-A new backend (Metal, D3D12) implements them and everything works.
-There is no backend-specific abstraction leaking into the renderer or the app.
+**A new backend** implements `IRenderBackend`, around 25 methods, most of them defer-destroy or one-shot accessors.
+No backend type appears in the renderer or in application code.

-Adding a new visual type means writing a shader and a struct.
-No interface changes, backend changes, or pipeline layout changes are needed.
+**A new visual type** is a shader plus an instance struct.
+It requires no interface, backend or pipeline-layout change, since the pipeline describes no vertex input and the instance record is read by index from slot 3.

-Adding a new material means supplying an eval body and a GPU data struct.
-The shader reaches the record through the same draw root as everything else.
+**A new material** is an eval body plus a GPU data struct, reached through the same draw root as every other material.
+See [Materials](materials.md).

-Compute shaders, mesh shaders, ray tracing: they all operate on the same GPU buffers through the same bound slots.
-The interface doesn't need to know about these dispatch models because it doesn't own the data layout.
-The shader does.
+**Compute, mesh-shader and ray-tracing dispatches** read the same `set = 1` slots as raster.
+The interface does not describe data layout, so it does not need to model the dispatch shape; the shader declares what it reads.

 Because nothing in the shader graph is a raw address, the model also maps onto APIs that forbid them; see [Why indices rather than device addresses](#why-indices-rather-than-device-addresses).